 When he told me about it afterward, I couldn’t stop laughing.
 Millennial money?
 Is that like Monopoly Money?
 In that, you know, it’s not real?

 We painted that deck ourselves, with my dad’s help.
 There was one weird area we’d hoped to hire someone for.
-It dangles over a sheer, two story drop and is unreachable by ladder.
+It dangles over a sheer, two story drop and the terrain at the bottom is too uneven for a ladder, even if we owned one tall enough.
 The lowest professional quote we got was $400, which we didn’t have, so instead my dad tied an extension cord around his waist (a great way to cut yourself in half) and dangled over the edge to paint it himself.
 I would have quickly put a stop to this venture, but I was at work when it happened, the timing of which I don’t think was a coincidence.
 I don’t tell this story to encourage it as a course of action.
 In fact, it’s miraculous my dad didn’t die.
 Please, please do not try this at home.
 I only tell it to prove we are certainly lacking what my neighbor calls “millennial money.”

 We both work at least two jobs.
 I teach full time (non-tenure track, because I’m not a unicorn, but thankfully not an adjunct anymore) at a university as well as serve as one of the administrators of a summer writing program for high schoolers.
 I also babysit and occasionally sell my writing.
 My husband works full time doing customer service for a major tech company and spends his weekends working overnight as a supervisor at a local university library.